Kakap (boat)

-Kakap is a narrow river or coastal boat used for fishing in Malaysia, Indonesia, and Brunei.
+A kakap is a narrow river or coastal boat used for fishing in Malaysia, Indonesia, and Brunei.
 They are also sometimes used as auxiliary vessels to larger warships for piracy and coastal raids.

 Etymology

 The name "kakap" comes from Malay word meaning "spy", "scout", "lookout".
 Thus, the name means "type of boat used for scouting".

 Description

 Kakap resemble pangajava but are smaller and lighter.
 It also uses a mast and rectangular tanja sail.
 The boards and planks on the hull are not nailed with iron nail, but are attached using a wooden dowel technique and reinforced with rattan bonds.
-Larger kakap is able to reach eight meters in length and able to carry 8–10 crews.
+Larger kakaps may reach eight meters in length and able to carry 8–10 crews.

 The kakap jeram's hull is planked and built with frames, made by meranti (dipterocarp) wood.
 It has carved figurehead and ornamented sternpost.
 A washstrake made of bamboo splits sewn together with bamboo withies, and held in position by lashings.
 A heavy beam is fitted forward and used for winding the anchor cable and bitting it.
 The steering gear consist of a paddle held on the quarter on a stout upright and held at the neck by a rattan lashing.

 It has 1 mast with junk sail.
 Average length of mast is 13 ft (4 m).
 The length of a kakap jeram is about 13 ft (4 m), the width is 7 ft (2.1 m), with 3 ft (91 cm) depth.
 It has a freeboard of 1 ft (30 cm) and crew of 3 men.